go-pg/pg/README.md

 err := db.Select(&book)
 // SELECT * FROM "books" WHERE id = 1

+// Select only book title and text. err := db.Model(&book).Column("title", "text").Where("id = ?", 1).Select()
+// SELECT "title", "text" FROM "books" WHERE id = 1

-// Select book title and text. var title, text string err := db.Model(&Book{}).Column("title", "text").Where("id = ?", 1).Select(&title, &text)
+// Select only book title and text into variables. var title, text string err := db.Model(&Book{}).Column("title", "text").Where("id = ?", 1).Select(&title, &text)
 // SELECT "title", "text" FROM "books" WHERE id = 1